Sandro295/CutLER/README.md

 git clone https://github.com/Sandro295/CutLER.git --recursive cd CutLER
 ```
-Make sure you have Docker installed and your docker daemon is running
+Make sure you have Docker installed and your Docker daemon is running
 Then build an image
 ```
 docker build -t cutler .